 1. Preventing money laundering & fraud

 Criminal enterprises often use gambling for money laundering, fraud or corruption.
-By far the greatest risk for the betting industry in this context is the possibility of laundering large amounts of money relatively easily.
+The greatest risk for the betting industry in this context is the possibility of laundering large amounts of money.
 Other forms of fraud are also becoming more sophisticated and blurring the boundaries of money laundering.
 In the case of sports betting fraud, results or chances of winning are usually manipulated in order to deceive the bookmakers.

-A violation of AML (anti-money laundering) regulations can not only lead to problems with the supervisory authority, damage their reputation or cause financial losses – the authorities also have the power to suspend or even revoke betting licenses.
+A violation of AML (anti-money laundering) regulations can not only lead to problems with the supervisory authority.
+It might damage the reputation of the operator or cause financial losses.
+Authorities also have the power to suspend or even revoke betting licenses.
 Violations can therefore have devastating and serious consequences for businesses and individuals.

 2. Regulatory changes & increased security requirements

-Recent developments such as the 4th Money Laundering Directive of the European Union illustrate the challenges that financial institutions and sports betting companies face in ensuring compliance with KYC guidelines in a constantly evolving regulatory landscape.
+Recent developments such as the 4th Money Laundering Directive of the European Union illustrate these challenges.
+Financial institutions and sports betting companies ensuring compliance with KYC guidelines find themselves in a constantly evolving regulatory landscape.

 When implementing the GDPR, companies must also meet strict requirements for the management and storage of data.
 Companies that deviate from their regulations will be fined heavily for data breaches.
 In order to meet regulatory changes related to data security and compliance such as the GDPR, the need for automation and increased investment in technology is high.

-In addition, the requirements within the markets are becoming increasingly strict – with the increasing regulation of many countries, betting providers are confronted with firm requirements with regard to compliance and player protection, which can often only be met with a high level of technological development effort and / or through partnerships with external companies.
+In addition, the requirements within the markets are becoming increasingly strict.
+With the increasing regulation of many countries, betting providers are confronted with firm requirements in regard to compliance and player protection.
+These requirements can often only be met with a high level of technological development effort and / or through partnerships with external companies.